nickg047/134b/README.md

 We have checks implemented to make sure the habit you have created are valid.
 This involves:
   -If no title then prompt the user to enter a valid title via Javascript alert and
-    changing the placeholder text to red
+    changing the placeholder text to red.
+Title also has a 20 character limit, this will cover most cases where the text will overflow the bounds of the habit UI.
   -If no icon then prompt the user via Javascript alert (default is the 1st icon).
 If
     the user uploads an improper file for the icon they are alerted.
   -If no weekly frequency buttons are selected prompt the user to choose some via
-    Javascript alert
+    Javascript alert.
   -If no daily frequency buttons or text are inputted prompt the user via Javascript
     alert.
 Will attempt to default to 1.
 If you have inputted a number in the other portion it will uncheck the buttons for clarity.
 If you have an invalid number in